 Valuation of Assets that use Level 2 Inputs ("Level 2 Assets").
-Level 2 assets consist of the Company's investment in Amber AI.
-The fair value used was the quoted price, per coinmarketcap.com, with no adjustment.
+The fair value of Level 2 assets would use the quoted price, per coinmarketcap.com, with no adjustment.

 Coinmarketcap.com is a pricing aggregator, as the principal market or most advantageous market is not always known.
 The Company believes any price difference amongst the principal market and an aggregated price to be immaterial.